What CRC Actually Reviews

 Data Analysis & Validation

-CRC validates, maps, and structures your payroll data before any analysis begins.
+CRC validates, maps, and structures your payroll data before any analysis begins — ensuring findings are based on clean, reliable inputs, not assumptions.

-DATA VALIDATION CHECKS
+PAYROLL DATA VALIDATION

-STRUCTURED DATA MAPPING
+STRUCTURED PAYROLL DATA MAPPING

 INCONSISTENCY DETECTION

-GAP IDENTIFICATION
+PAYROLL DATA GAP IDENTIFICATION

 STANDARDISED DATA MODEL